 Amount Due | Total invoice amount.
 This does not change when a customer pays an invoice.

-- Check the ‘Status’ column for each invoice’s status.
+- Check the ‘Status’ column for the status of each invoice.

-- Click an invoice to view items and other details.
+- Click an invoice to view its items and other details.

 Edit or Delete Draft Invoices